 This major prepares students for graduate school in the biological sciences.
-It also prepares students to enter any of the professional fields related to medicine, teaching, and other areas including economic, industrial, and applied biology.
-Opportunities include marine biology, environmental studies, genetics, physiology, botany, zoology, microbiology, cellular biology, developmental biology, molecular biology, biochemistry, ecology, and entomology, to name a few graduate study specialties.
-The student has the option of graduating with a Bachelor of Science degree or with a Bachelor of Arts degree.
+They also prepare students to enter any of the professional fields related to medicine, teaching, and other areas including economic, industrial, and applied biology.
+Opportunities include environmental studies, genetics, physiology, botany, zoology, microbiology, cellular biology, developmental biology, molecular biology, biochemistry, ecology and entomology, to name a few graduate study specialties.
+The student has the option of graduating with a Bachelor of Science Degree or with a Bachelor of Arts Degree.

-CMU has a chapter of Beta Beta Beta, a national honorary biological society (advisors: Dr. Paul Porneluzi and Dr. Greg Thurmon), and a chapter of Alpha Epsilon Delta, a national pre-health professions fraternity (advisor: Dr. Ashley Lough).
+CMU has a chapter of Beta Beta Beta, a national honorary biological society (advisors: Dr. Paul Porneluzi and Dr. Greg Thurmon), and a chapter of Alpha Epsilon Delta, a national pre-health professions fraternity (advisor: Dr. Ania Slusarz).

 The following programs provide guidance to students for selecting the courses necessary for their goals.

-General Biology Program: Biology is a broad and constantly changing field.
+Biology Program: Biology is a broad and constantly changing field.
 This option is provided for students electing to study a set of biology courses tailored to their individual interests.
-Graduates will earn a bachelor's degree with a major in Biology and a minor in a field of their choice.
+Graduates will earn a bachelor's degree with a major in Biology and may choose to minor in a field of their choice.
 More Information...

 Marine Biology Program: The marine biology degree program at Central Methodist University is all about quality of life... not just the quality of the aquatic world.
 It begins with a strong interest in life sciences.
 The marine biology major gives CMU students an opportunity to explore life in the oceans, both in the classroom and through hands-on experiences.
 The major combines work on campus with summer work at Gulf Coast Research Laboratory in Ocean Springs, Miss. and other locations.
 More Information...

-Molecular Biology Program: Students learn concepts and techniques that prepare them for careers in Biology or advanced study in a variety of fields of Biology.
+Molecular Biology Track: Students learn concepts and techniques that prepare them for careers in Biology or advanced study in a variety of fields of Biology.
 These fields include, but are not limited to, Biochemistry, Cell Biology, Genetics, and Microbiology.
-Graduates will earn a bachelor's degree with a major in Biology and a minor of their choice.
-More Information...
+Graduates will earn a bachelor's degree with a major in Biology.

-Pre-Professional Health Science Program: Students learn and practice biology and prepare for studying health professions in Medical, Dental, Pharmacy, Occupational Therapy, Physical Therapy and Veterinary Schools.
-Graduates will earn a bachelor's degree with a major in Biology and a minor in chemistry.
-More Information...
+Pre-Professional Health Science Track: Students learn and practice biology and prepare for studying health professions in Medical, Dental, Pharmacy, Occupational Therapy, Physical Therapy and Veterinary Schools.
+Graduates will earn a bachelor's degree with a major in Biology.

-Wildlife Ecology and Conservation Biology Program: Students learn and experience the fields of Wildlife Ecology and Conservation Biology.
-Graduates will earn a bachelor's degree with a major in Biology and minor in Environmental Science.
-More Information...
+Wildlife Ecology and Conservation Biology Track: Students learn and experience the fields of Wildlife Ecology and Conservation Biology.
+Graduates will earn a bachelor's degree with a major in Biology.

 Biology Minor - 18 Hours